goodreasonai/abbey/README.md

 # The backend may instruct a redirect here; it should be publicly accessible, but in development is http://localhost:3000
 FRONTEND_URL="https://your-frontend-url.com"

-# This is a flask argument
+# This is a flask argument that may or may not be unused.
 SECRET_KEY="your-secret-key"
 ```